Plinths of Yeongeunmun Gate, Seoul: Relation to Dongnimmun Arch

-In March of 1895, Joseon had materialized its full diplomatic independence from the Qing dynasty by the Treaty of Shimonoseki which was result of the First Sino-Japanese War.
+On April 17, 1895, Joseon had materialized its full diplomatic independence from the Qing dynasty by the conclusion of Treaty of Shimonoseki between the Empire of Japan and the Qing dynasty which was result of the First Sino-Japanese War.
 The Joseon government led by the Gaehwa Party desired to commemorate the abandonment of Sadae and emphasize the status of Joseon as a fully independent state.
 This desire was realized by Korean-American political activist Doctor Soh Jaipil.
 He suggested building a new symbolic gate styled as a Triumphal arch, at the site looking down on the remnants of the Yeongeunmun, to symbolize the independent state of Joseon around the world.
 The name of the newly proposed gate was to be Dongnimmun (Independence Gate).
 The construction of the Dongnimmun started in November of 1896 and finished around 1898.
 In this context, Dongnimmun and the Plinths of Yeongeunmun Gate, were both designated as Historic Sites of South Korea in same day in January of 1963, as a set together embodying Joseon's independent status.